onecommons/unfurl/docs/guide.md

 If it succeeds, the target instance status will be set to either `OK` or `NotPresent` for `deploy` and `undeploy` respectively.
 If it fails, the status will depend on if the instance was modified by the operation.
-If they have, the status is set to error; if they didn't report whether they did or not, it is set to `Unknown`.
+If it has been, the status is set to error; if the operation didn't report whether it did or not, it is set to `Unknown`.
 Otherwise, the status won't be changed.

 _ 1: or to Degraded, depending the priority of the task.